 In May 2016, the Houston area experienced two storms that flooded the city with 15 to 20 inches of rain each time, which put homes in danger of flood damage.
-Since this was the sixth major flood in Southeast Texas since May 2015, homeowners should think about the importance of protecting their washers, dryers, and other major appliances from water damage.
-Houston Appliance can recommend steps to take before a flood and can help you make sure your appliances are safe afterwards.
+Since this was the sixth major flood in Southeast Texas since May 2015, homeowners should consider the importance of protecting their washers, dryers, and other major appliances from water damage.
+Houston Appliance can recommend steps to take before a flood and help ensure your appliances are safe afterward.

 Prepare Your Appliances Before An Emergency

 Another way to protect your appliances is to have them located on the second floor.
 While installing plumbing and securing the floor can be costly, you can feel secure that your appliances will be protected.
 With your bedrooms upstairs, having the laundry on the same level adds convenience that many homeowners enjoy in any weather.
-While you are making this change, you might think about having your electrical box moved to higher ground as well.
+While making this change, you might also think about having your electrical box moved to higher ground.